davhbrown/interactive_classification_metrics/paper/paper.md

 choose the most appropriate evaluation metrics for their classification problem; (2) to promote careful attention to interpretation that is required even in the simplest scenarios like binary classification.
-Our software library is publicly available for free under the MIT license on PyPI at https://pypi.org/project/interactive-classification-metrics/ and on GitHub at https://github.com/davhbrown/interactive_classification_metrics.
+Our software is publicly available for free under the MIT license on PyPI at https://pypi.org/project/interactive-classification-metrics/ and on GitHub at https://github.com/davhbrown/interactive_classification_metrics.